 Most doctors provide commendable medical care to their patients.
 However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor of his or her background, education, and training in a given community.
-In the event that a doctor fails to meet the accepted standard of care and this failure causes damage to the patient, a legal claim for medical negligence may be warranted.
+In the event that a doctor fails to meet the accepted standard of care and this failure causes damage to the patient, a legal claim for medical malpractice may be warranted.

 Medical negligence (also commonly called medical malpractice) can take many forms including failed or delayed diagnosis of a condition, diagnostic errors, failure to obtain consent to treatment, patient identification mistakes, medication errors and careless surgical procedures are also included.
 Failing to warn the patient of the risks of a particular treatment, careless surgical procedures, etc.

-Medical negligence is actionable against most categories of health care workers including doctors, nurses, dentists, chiropractors, physiotherapists, among many others.
-Clearly, medical negligence is not a term restricted to doctors and may even include health care facilities such as hospitals and clinics.
+Medical Malpractice is actionable against most categories of health care workers including doctors, nurses, dentists, chiropractors, physiotherapists, among many others.
+Medical Malpractice is not a term restricted to doctors and may include health care facilities such as hospitals and clinics.

-Many people would find it shocking to learn that the medically accepted standards of care are seemingly very low in many instances.
-Medical care that seems unreasonably deficient to the public at large may, in fact, fall within the acceptable standard of the medical community.
+People would be shocked to learn that the medically accepted standards of care are seemingly very low in many instances.
+Care that seems unreasonably deficient to the public may, in fact, fall within the acceptable standard of the medical community.
 For example, the standard of care may be met in a case where an individual suffers a perforated bowel as a result of a routine colonoscopy... even if the damages are devastating.
-Simply because a surgery or medical procedure has gone wrong does not automatically mean that the doctor is legally liable for the damages.
+Simply because a surgery or medical procedure has gone wrong does not automatically mean that the doctor is legally liable.
 Not all errors or poor outcomes are the result of negligence.